 Oranges, lemons, limes, kumkats and vinegar….

 If you haven’t already started salivating, you will soon.
 Each of the 5 Flavors (sweet, sour, bitter, pungent and salty) all have medicinal properties and correspond to a specific season and organ system.
+These are the food’s energetics.
+Does the food heat or cool the system -thermodynamics.
+Does it move the energy up, down, out or in?
+Which organ systems does it particularly enter and what patterns does it treat or should be avoided in treatment for specific disharmonies?
 Learning how to use each flavor can work wonders for your body and health.
+In this blog we will focus on the wonders of sour!

 Sour activates the blood and moves stagnation.